nothub/debian-autoinstall/README.md

 ## Password

 The password declared by `passwd/user-password-crypted` gets discarded!
-It must be defined on first login.
+User is prompted for a new one on first login.